cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 ## **2. - Climate App**

 Upon the completion of my initial analysis, a [Flask API file](https://github.com/cecileung1208/Homework/blob/master/Unit%2010%20-%20SQL_Alchemy%20Challenge/app.py) have been designed for the queries I have developed.
+The file can be run on Visual Studio Code.

 The Flask API have the following routes:

 * **Home page (/)**

-* **Precipitation (/api/v1.0/precipitation)**<br/> - Return a JSON list of all precipitation information.
+* **Precipitation (/api/v1.0/precipitation)**<br/> - Return a JSON list of all precipitation information in the Hawaii SQLite Database.

 * **Stations (/api/v1.0/stations)**<br/> - Return a JSON list of stations from the dataset.